 Now, let’s add members to your team.

 Once you’ve created a team, you probably want some people to join you, huh?
 I don’t blame you.
-Good news is, there are a number of ways to accomplish this and invite members to join your team.
+The good news is, there are a number of ways to accomplish this and invite members to join your team.
 I take you through a couple below.

 If you’re a beginner when it comes to technical know-how and you want to add people as simply as possible, I recommend inviting people manually (see below.)

-First, let me start by walking you through how I add members to the Better Branding Course Slack team.
+First, let me start by walking you through how we add members to the Wandering Aimfully Slack team for our coaching members.

-Let me walk you through the on-boarding process for my BBC students, in case you too want to use Slack as a community feature for an e-course or membership site.
+Let me walk you through the onboarding process for our Un-Boring Coaching Program members, in case you too want to use Slack as a community feature for an online course or membership site.

-This login portal is incredibly convenient for me because instead of having to bulk invite people every time a new class gets enrolled in the course, they essentially request their own invites.
-All they have to do is enter their email address and the app fires off an email that looks like this (except, of course, it’s for the Better Branding Course team and not the Self-Made Society team I just created for this post.)
+This login portal is incredibly convenient because new members essentially request their own invites and we don’t have to manually invite them every time.
+All they have to do is enter their email address address and the app fires off an email that looks something like this.

 Boom, they click through, create a password and they’re added automatically to the team and can start chatting.